Skip to content

 You will use these files as arguments in your helm commands.

-4. Verify your Package works when deployed through bigbang.
+4. Verify your package works when deployed through Big Bang.
 See the instructions below in the BigBang Development and Testing Cycle for the manual imperative way to deploy with helm upgrade commands.
 While testing you should use your package git branch instead of a tag.
-If you don’t null the tag your branch will not get deployed. example:
+If you don’t null the tag your branch will not get deployed.
+Here is an example:

 addons: